mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 Now that you have a swarm up and running, it is time to deploy our really simple sleep application.

-You will perform the following procedure from **node0-a**.
+You will perform the following procedure from **node1**.

 ## Step 3.1 - Deploy the application components as Docker services

-Our `sleep` application is becoming very popular on the internet (due to hitting Reddit and HN).
+Our pets application is becoming very popular on the internet (due to hitting Reddit and HN).
 People just love it.
 So, you are going to have to scale your application to meet peak demand.
 You will have to do this across multiple hosts for high availability too.
 We will use the concept of *Services* to scale our application easily and manage many containers as a single entity.

 > *Services* are a new concept in Docker 1.12.
 They work with swarms and are intended for long-running containers.

-You will perform this procedure from **node0-a**.
+You will perform this procedure from **node1**.

-Lets deploy `sleep` as a *Service* across our Docker Swarm.
+Lets deploy a simple web app as a *Service* across our Docker Swarm.

 ```
-$ docker service create --name sleep-app ubuntu sleep infinity
+$ docker service create --name pets -p 5000:5000  chrch/docker-pets:1.0
 of5rxsxsmm3asx53dqcq0o29c
 ```